oobanooba0/TFMG/README.md

 People who have helped me out:

+Allison - For helping me make compound entities work for the thermal system

 Dobberoonski - For teaching me about compound entities

-allison - For helping me make compound entities work for the thermal system

 Mr.SmoothieHuman - for pointing me to the runtime docs, which i somehow missed because i am stoopid.

+notnotmelon - for helping me with the spidertron deployment mechanic.

 People who I never talked to but I'd like to thank anyway: